MobilityData/awesome-transit/README.md

 #### Web Apps (open source)
 - [MOTIS](https://motis-project.org) - Web UI for the MOTIS mobility platform (routing, geocoding, live transit map, etc.).
 - [Catenary Maps](https://catenarymaps.org) - Realtime and Schedule global public transport map and navigation software, written in Rust and Svelte.
-- [Instabus](http://instabus.org) - Realtime map of Austin's (CapMetro) public transit.
+- [Instabus](https://github.com/luqmaan/instabus) - Realtime map of Austin's (CapMetro) public transit.
 Has no server/backend dependency at all and runs completely on GitHub pages.
+No longer maintained; the instabus.org domain no longer points at the project.
 - [OpenTripPlanner Client GWT](https://github.com/mecatran/OpenTripPlanner-client-gwt) - A Google Web Toolkit-based web interface for OpenTripPlanner
 - [OpenTripPlanner.js](https://github.com/conveyal/otp.js) - A Javascript-based client for OpenTripPlanner (no longer under development)
 - [OTP-UI React Component Library](https://github.com/opentripplanner/otp-ui) - React Javascript component library, which can be used to build trip planner webapps.
 See the [Storybook](http://www.opentripplanner.org/otp-ui) for a demo.